Canonical definition

 PE may be the right buyer when:

-- The owner is willing to stay through a three-year transition.
+- The owner is willing to stay through a defined transition.

 - The thesis (roll-up, professionalization, expansion) matches what you would do anyway.